 Lesics – Mechanics and engineering animations showing how stuff works.

-NileRed – I was never into chemistry but this channel is awesome.
+NileRed – I was never into chemistry but this channel is awesome, practical trial and error stories.

 Mr Slav – Educational “Top Something” videos with dark Lithuanian humor.